jliljebl/flowblade/flowblade-trunk/docs/CREATING_TRANSLATION.md

 ```
   * Launch repository version of Flowblade to view your translations.

-### Updating translation for new version of Flowblade
+### Updating translation ###
  * Go to the */locale* folder and give command:
 ```bash
 ./update_language LANGUAGE_CODE
 ```
- * Translate application as described above
+ * Translate application as described above in paragraph **Editing translation**

 ### Contributing a translation
-Send the created ``Flowblade.po`` file to janne.liljeblad@gmail.com.
+Send the created ``Flowblade.po`` file to janne.liljeblad@gmail.com or submit a Github pull request.
 Please mention words Flowblade, translation and the LANGUAGE_CODE in the subject line.
 Translation will be in the next release.